 With multiple nesting sites available, more birds will be willing to build nests in the yard and they will stay safer as they nurture their chicks.

-Good and Bad Nesting Materials to Help Build a Bird’s Nest
+Good and Bad Nesting Materials to Make a Bird’s Nest

 A great way to help build a bird’s nest is to be sure there are plenty of nesting materials available for birds to use for construction.
 Different birds prefer different materials for their nests, and it is always best to provide a range of different materials to give birds plenty of choices.
 Natural nesting materials such as leaves, grasses, pine needles, twigs, moss, lichen, plant down, and straw are in high demand with many birds, and are easily found around most yards.
 Artificial materials can also be offered as nesting materials, including:

-- Cotton or wool string or yarn in short lengths
+- Undyed cotton or wool string or yarn in short lengths

 - Small amounts of shredded paper without glue, staples, or other residue